-This directory contains the following files that are used in conjunction with the FORTRAN INCLUDE statement convenience of users who may wish to change dimension limits or atom parameters.
+File Description SIZES.i and PARAM.i These are files from AMPAC that are required in compilation because they are referenced by multiple INCLUDE statements.
+The file "SIZES.i" has two additional lines compared to AMPAC-version 2.1 (assigning the parameters NPACK and TDEF); "PARAM.i" has been extended to incorporate the PM3 Hamiltonian parameters.
+While the INCLUDE statement is not standard FORTRAN 77, it is so useful that we have elected to retain it for the convenience of users who may wish to change dimension limits or atom parameters.
 If the local host environment does not support INCLUDE, then SIZES.i, SIZES2.i, PARAM.i, PARAMS.i, and possibly SIZESc.i will simply (laboriously) have to be inserted into the source code at each occurrence of an INCLUDE statement.
 The variable TDEF in SIZES.i is the default value for the TLIMIT=x keyword; thus it is the maximum CPU time allowed for a job in which TLIMIT=x is not mentioned.
 TDEF is set equal to 65000 in the distributed version.
 This is large enough to run all 75 test runs on all machines listed under this version of AMSOL in table 1 of Section 13.
 The user may easily change TDEF by using the TLIMIT=x keyword.
 See page 6-38.
 This INCLUDE file contains parameters that are used in the SMx models, those used for the CM1 charge models, and those used for solvent properties.
 This INCLUDE file includes parameters that should be used to make dimensions of arrays greater than or equal to the maximum number of points that will be allowed on any sphere in the surface area calculations.
 It also includes parameters that determine the extent to which information should be saved for each surface area calculation where the coordinates of each atom have not changed.
 Finally, it includes a common block that contains the value of PI and several commonly used multiples of PI.
 The variable MXPT in SIZES2.i is the maximum number of points that will be distributed on the surface of each sphere for either the surface tension or the coulombic portion of the solvation energy calculation.
 The parameters MXPTSV and IATMSV are the maximum number of points that will be distributed on the surface of any sphere in the surface area calculation or the maximum number of atoms in a molecule, respectively, for which all reusable information in the distance calculation between a point on the surface of any sphere and all connected spheres is stored in an array.
 If the number of points on each sphere in less than MXPTSV and the number of atoms in the molecule are less than IATMSV, then certain pieces of information needed for the distance calculation are stored in a three-dimensional array that is MXPTSV by IATMSV by IATMSV.
 If this method is not used, the calculation will generally take 1-2% longer to complete.